 my lanai upgrade

-A few months ago, I noticed the seam tape (used to conceal the joining of drywall boards) was coming loose and starting to buckle.
+A few years ago, we decided to finally fix the seam tape (used to conceal the joining of drywall boards) that was coming loose and starting to buckle.

 Sidenote: The blue on the ceiling in the picture below is a reflection of the pool and not paint.